-Starting from an existing analyzer [3], the initial design phase is an iterative manual refinement of the analyzer.
+Starting from an existing analyzer [5], the initial design phase is an iterative manual refinement of the analyzer.
 We have chosen to start from a program in the considered family that has been running for 10 years without any run-time error, so that all alarms are, in principle, due to the imprecision of the analysis.
-So the analyzer can be iteratively refined for this example until all alarms are eliminated.
+The analyzer can thus be iteratively refined for this example until all alarms are eliminated.